jacver/slope-notes/README.md

     - New edit page linked to in modal -- need ID

+    - Is text area linked to runNotes?

     - Form Validation (dates, runTime)

     - symbol on runcard for difficulty

     - pink card font change to white

-    - fix redirect to resorts page so it doesnt need refreshed

-    - header on mobile overlap with body

     - pagate cards? >5 resorts = new page